ulampinoy/pixeleden-2020/content/kalye-wet-floors.md

             <p class="postdate">05 June 2012</p>
             <blockquote>
                 <p>She would yell to anyone approaching the “wet floor” zone.
 Oh yeah, she did yell at me not to step in to the zone.

-                She then afterwards dried the floor by hands – using the “wet floor” sign.
                 </p>
+                <p>She then afterwards dried the floor by hands – using the “wet floor” sign.</p>
             </blockquote>
         </figcaption>
     </figure>